ntgptit/repeatwise/00_docs/01-business-analysis/04-business-rules.md

 - Email must match standard format (regex validation).
 - Email is stored in lowercase; comparisons are case‑insensitive.

+### BR-1.1a: Username Validation

+- Username is optional during registration but can be set later.
+- **Username must be unique in the system** (enforced at database level with unique constraint).
+- Username format: 3-30 characters, alphanumeric + underscore/hyphen only.
+- Username is case-sensitive (stored as provided).
+- Username cannot match any existing email format.
+- When setting username (during registration or profile update), system must validate uniqueness before saving.

 ### BR-1.2: Password Policy

 - Minimum length 8 characters.